-As Trump rattles markets, investors make tidy profit on Europe’s defence
+As Trump roils stock markets, investors are betting big on Europe’s defence

 European defence stocks are flying high as Trump’s pause on aid to Ukraine spurs calls for continent’s rearmament.